eboursier/CTS/README.md

 Simulations for "Statistical Efficiency of Thompson Sampling for Combinatorial Semi-Bandits" in collaboration with Pierre Perrault, Michal Valko and Vianney Perchet.

 ## Run simulations
-To run simulations, first create a repository simulations/ and in it a repository linearfixedsize.
+To run simulations, first create all the repositories folder1/folder2 with

-example.ipynb provides a first example of simulation for gaussian noise, linear rewards with fixed size actions.
-Its goal is mainly to illustrate the code structure and how to use it.
+		- folder1 in {simulations, figures}
+		- folder2 in {linearfixedsize, maxmatching, shortestpath, shortestpath_corr}

+simu.ipynb provides a complete notebook to reproduce all the experiments/figures of the paper

 ## Organisation of the code
 The code is divided in several classes that work independently to allow easy implementation of new settings, distributions or algorithms.